Welcome to FlashAlert Newswire - Colorado Springs/Pueblo

 What kind of emergency information is appropriate for FlashAlert?

 The network is intended to provide the news media with accurate, time-sensitive information that impacts a large number of people.
 Airtime is in great demand during emergency situations.
 The news media will air information they deem appropriate; you will have greater success if you give them only what you really need to communicate.
-To prevent overloading the media, FlashAlert only carries information that pertains to 100 or more people.

 • News Releases: